Kristina01111000/Drws_site/README.md

 -
 - The email addresses added on the site aren’t being added to the constant contact list, I know there is an issue with constant contact that has messed with the connection between the site and the account -> wait until next week to start doing that
 - fixing the constant contact problem might be easier if paid memberships pro is removed, try it, see if it makes a difference

+- get into facebook
+- manually update the other sites